zhenengxie/zhenengxie.github.io/pages/teaching.md

 **Deadlines are 12:00 the Friday before the class.**

+The first set of classes runs from 09:30 to 11:00 and second set of classes runs from 11:30 to 13:00 on the dates in the table below.

-Class | Date | Deadline
+Class | Date | Deadline Date
 --- | --- | ---
 1 | 02 Feb | 29 Feb
 2 | 16 Feb | 12 Feb
 3 | 02 Mar | 26 Feb
 4 | TBD | TBD

-The first set of classes runs from 09:30 to 11:00.
-The second set of classes runs from 11:30 to 13:00.

 # B8.5 Graph Theory, TA, Michaelmas 2020